-Rotarians, friends and family - including some children and grandchildren - had a wonderful afternoon enjoying the sun in an Easter egg hunt set in President Stephen Thompson's garden yesterday.
+Rotarians, friends and families - including some children and grandchildren - had a wonderful afternoon enjoying the sun in an Easter egg hunt set in President Stephen Thompson's garden yesterday.

 Everyone took part with great enthusiasm - young or old.
 One hunter was even out on his little mobility vehicle!